Rochester Psychology Internship Consortium

 Overview

-The Priority Behavioral Health Internship Program at the College of Health Science and Technology (CHST) at Rochester Institute of Technology is a consortium internship training program in psychology.
-The training program represents a cooperative endeavor between RIT’s College of Health Science and Technology and clinical placement sites within Rochester Regional Health, Hillside Family of Agencies, and Coordinate Care Services Inc (CCSI).
-Rochester Institute of Technology’s College of Health Science and Technology functions as one of the clinical sites as well as a hub for the internship faculty, didactic training, and administrative processes.
+Rochester Psychology Internship Consortium at RIT represents a cooperative endeavor between RIT’s College of Health Science and Technology and clinical placement sites within Rochester Regional Health, Hillside Children’s Center, Coordinated Care Services Inc (CCSI), Rochester Psychological Assessment & Testing (RPAT), Ontario County Mental Health (OCMH), and University of Rochester Medical Center (URMC) Strong Recovery.
+Rochester Institute of Technology’s College of Health Science and Technology functions as a hub for the internship faculty, didactic training, and administrative processes.

 This internship year is first and foremost a supervised, intensive, experiential learning opportunity focused on the delivery of psychological services.
 The program embraces a scientist-practitioner model in which theory and evidence routinely inform professional practice and each intern has protected time to pursue a scholarly activity that can center on research, program evaluation, clinical care, or education.
 The training is competency-based.
 Each intern will have a year-long primary placement at one of the clinical sites.
 While in their primary clinical settings, interns provide supervised behavioral health intervention and assessment services to individuals from diverse backgrounds.
 Intervention may include individual, group, and/or family therapy, and may be provided for children, adolescents and/or adults, depending on the primary clinical placement.
 Psychological assessment is also provided at each placement site, and interns are expected to administer, interpret, and provide written synthesis of psychological test batteries.
 Therapy clients, number of assessments, consultation work, and research vary depending on the specific site.
 Interns across clinical sites have the opportunity to gain experience working with and consulting across a variety of disciplines as a major component of their training program, as each primary placement involves collaboration across various systems of care.
 Experiences may involve collaboration and consultation with various agencies and/or providers within multiple care disciplines and settings.